instacount/appengine-counter/README.md

 Guice: Programmatic Configuring without Annotations
 -------
-To utilize the default configuration of <b>ShardedCounterService</b> with Guice (without using Guice Annotations), add the following classes to your project to create Providers for the ShardedCounterServiceConfiguration, MemcacheService, CapabilitiesService and ShardedCounterService:
+To utilize the default configuration of <b>ShardedCounterService</b> with Guice (without using Guice Annotations), add the following classes to your project to create Providers for the ShardedCounterServiceConfiguration, MemcacheService, and ShardedCounterService:

 	public class MemcacheServiceProvider implements Provider<MemcacheService>
 	{